vultr/vultr-cli/README.md

-  firewall       firewall is used to access firewall commands help           Help about any command iso            iso is used to access iso commands load-balancer  load balancer commands network        network interacts with network actions object-storage object storage commands
+  firewall       firewall is used to access firewall commands help           Help about any command iso            iso is used to access iso commands kubernetes     kubernetes is used to access kubernetes commands load-balancer  load balancer commands network        network interacts with network actions object-storage object storage commands